AdmiraLahav/do-not-run-/latest version/README.md

-needs a gui to ask how many levels to generate and start teh rest of the program
+**Checklist** – GUI Requirement for Program Execution

+* **Add GUI Input Prompt** – Implement a user interface element to request the number of levels to generate.
+* **Capture User Input** – Store the entered number for use in the program logic.
+* **Initiate Program** – Upon confirmation, trigger the rest of the program using the provided number.
+* **Validation** – Ensure the input is a valid number before execution.
+* **Error Handling** – Display a clear message if the input is invalid or empty.